-It’s estimated that the market revenue for Dishwashers in America will amount to about $3.45B in 2023 alone, and is expected to grow around 2.19% annually in the next 5 years.
-This means that there are tens, or hundreds of companies out there trying to convince you that their product is the best, which can be overwhelming at times.
+The market revenue for Dishwashers in America is estimated to amount to about $3.45B in 2023 alone and is expected to grow around 2.19% annually in the next 5 years.
+This means that hundreds of companies are trying to convince you to buy their dishwasher.

 Types of Dishwashers

-Built-in Dishwashers are very practical as they’re designed to be installed beneath your kitchen countertop while having the knobs and dials facing the front.
+Built-in dishwashers are installed flush beneath your kitchen countertop.
 They come in many sizes, including compact and full-sized varieties.

-These models typically have a decent set of features, are quiet while working, and integrate seamlessly into your kitchen design, which makes them ideal for people who value aesthetics, ease of use, and low noise levels.
-That being said, they can’t be moved once installed, and you’ll need a professional to take care of installing them, which can represent additional costs.
+These models typically have decent features, are quiet while working, and integrate seamlessly into your kitchen design, making them ideal for people who value aesthetics, ease of use, and low noise levels.

-Depending on the model you get, you could be paying anywhere between $300-2,000 for a unit like this.
-If you’re interested in this Dishwasher type, you might want to check the Bosch 300 Series or the Whirlpool WDT750SAKZ.
+Depending on the model you get, you could pay anywhere between $300-2,000 for a unit like this.
+If you’re interested in this dishwasher type, you might want to check the Bosch 300 Series or the Whirlpool WDT750SAKZ.

-Portable Dishwashers are great for people who love being on the move, but also need to do their dishes in the process.
+Portable dishwashers are great for people who love being on the move but also need to do their dishes.
 While bulky, these appliances are normally built with wheels that allow them to move around your kitchen effortlessly.
-They can easily be connected to any waterline and power supply (that meets their required voltage and amperage), which further reinforces their versatility.
+They can easily be connected to any waterline and power supply (that meets their required voltage and amperage).

-You can also get these units in more compact sizes, which makes them even more portable.
+You can also get portable dishwashers in more compact sizes, which makes them even more portable.

-Drawer Dishwashers, just like countertop models, are designed with smaller kitchen spaces in mind.
-Similar to their built-in counterparts, these units go under your kitchen countertop, with the exception that they’re a lot smaller.
+Drawer dishwashers, just like countertop models, are designed with smaller kitchen spaces in mind.
+Similar to their built-in counterparts, these units go under your kitchen countertop, except that they’re a lot smaller.

 These appliances are designed to be quiet, nearly independent, and quite versatile in their possible configurations.
-Also, they tend to use less water and detergent than other dishwasher types, which is great for efficiency!
+Also, they use less water and detergent than other dishwasher types, which is great for efficiency!

-However, they can be more expensive than other dishwasher types and might struggle to meet the needs of larger families.
+However, they can be more expensive than other dishwasher types and will struggle to meet the needs of larger families.
 On average, an appliance like this will cost you about $1,000-2,500, depending on the manufacturer and model you choose.
-Some notable mentions are the Fisher & Paykel DD24DAX9N, and the Bosch SHV878ZD3N.
+Some notable mentions are the Fisher & Paykel DD24DAX9N and the Bosch SHV878ZD3N.

-Integrated Dishwashers are one of the most aesthetics-friendly types on this list, as they can be installed seamlessly into your kitchen without anyone ever noticing them.
+Integrated dishwashers are one of the most aesthetically pleasing dishwashers on this list, as they can be installed seamlessly into your kitchen without anyone ever noticing them.
 They’re typically concealed behind a cabinet door, which keeps them hidden until needed.

 Dishwasher Buying Considerations

-Having covered the main dishwasher types on the market, we can now move on to the actual considerations that you must bear in mind before going shopping.
+Having covered the main dishwasher types on the market, we can now move on to the actual considerations you must consider before shopping.
 Using them all together as a decision-making tool can help you make the right choice and probably even save some money!

 #1 Size & Capacity

-Size and capacity are key elements to consider when you’re either looking to replace your old Dishwasher or about to buy your first unit.
+Size and capacity are key elements to consider when looking to find the best dishwasher to buy.

-To find the right Dishwasher size, the first thing I recommend doing is measuring the height, width, and depth of the area in your kitchen where the unit will be installed or placed.
+To find the right dishwasher size, I first recommend measuring the height, width, and depth of the area in your kitchen where the unit will be installed or placed.